kevinchatham/Questions/README.md

 ### #1 Sum Checker

-Write and consume a method that checks an array of numbers to determine if there is at least on pair of numbers whose sum equals the target.
+Write and consume a method that checks an array of numbers to determine if there is at least one pair of numbers whose sum equals the target.

 Example
 ```java